-For a frame to be transported over a trunk link it is necessary to add the vlan id so that the trunk ends can treat it correctly, vlan identification can be done using two protocols, each using a different frame identification mechanism.
+For a frame to be transported over a trunk link, it is necessary to add the vlan id to treat it correctly; vlan identification can be made using two protocols, each using a different frame identification mechanism.

 VLAN encapsulation methods:

 Inter-Switch Link ( ISL ):

 - Cisco proprietary protocol